onepersonservices/www/README.md

 ‍

-## Coming up with Micro-SaaS ideas
+## Coming up with Micro-SaaS Services ideas

-Picking the right idea to build into a micro-SaaS business involves many factors.
+Picking the right idea to build into a micro-SaaS Services business involves many factors.

 The general principles listed out in the previous section would help you gauge any idea against its viability, most importantly to answer the question of "can and should you pick this idea?"

-But what about finding actual micro-SaaS business ideas?
-How to identify niche SaaS ideas that suits your capabilities?
+But what about finding actual micro-SaaS Services business ideas?
+How to identify niche SaaS Services ideas that suits your capabilities?

-There are a few ways to go about finding micro-SaaS ideas.
+There are a few ways to go about finding micro-SaaS Services ideas.
 Read on.

 ### App marketplaces and growing platforms

 The way I got started was by picking an app marketplace where customers were already hanging out and looking for solutions to their problems.
 SuperLemon was built on top of the [Shopify App Store](https://apps.shopify.com/), but there are several other similar marketplaces like [Atlassian Marketplace](https://marketplace.atlassian.com/), [Slack App Store](https://remoteindian.slack.com/apps), [Intercom App Store](https://www.intercom.com/app-store), and others.

-In a previously published guide, I go in-depth in [how to find Shopify app ideas](https://www.preetamnath.com/blog/shopify-micro-saas).
+In a previously published guide, I go in-depth in [how to find Shopify app ideas](https://www.preetamnath.com/blog/shopify-micro-SaaS Services).
 Check it out!

 The way these marketplaces work is, the main platform doesn't cater to super specific needs of a few hundred or few thousand of its users, and a 3rd party developer (this could be you) could create a plugin to solve that super specific need.

 Since discovery happens from the app store, you are ensured a steady stream of new customers almost from the day you launch.
 This doesn't guarantee success, but it does make the process of building a business and earning a livelihood easier as some aspects such as marketing are taken care of.

 You don't necessarily need a platform with an app store.
-Platforms like Stripe or Twitter are also great places to build a micro-SaaS.
+Platforms like Stripe or Twitter are also great places to build a micro-SaaS Services.
 It's the same formula, specific needs that the platform doesn't solve but there's people who are ready to pay for a solution.
 The difference here being, the onus on marketing would rest on you.

 People might be looking for a solution on Google, so you will have to make the effort to write content, rank on the search engine and acquire customers in that manner.